Skip to navigation Skip to content

 Pre-referral actions + Read more ...

-• If a CAO assessment is required to determine payability, an open new claim activity must exist on the customer’s record and the CAO report must be completed and the recommendations applied before assessing the claim
+• if a CAO assessment is required to determine payability, the CAO report must be completed and the recommendations applied before assessing the claim

 • Exception: for Parenting Payment Single (PPS) benefit transfers, as linking cannot be completed before the referral, include ‘new partner not linked - Partner CRN xxx xxx xxx’ within the CAO referral

-• Do not create a CAO referral where it is clear that required supporting documents have not been provided.
-Make a request for information
+Do not create a CAO referral where it is clear that documents requested through the claim have not been provided or are incomplete.
+Make a request for information.

 3